 df |> stk_profile()

 Further sub-setting can be done from this point, but if a bird is known to remain in a single location for breeding one can assume the individual is stationary.
-The filtering is there to provide as much of an hands off approach as possible, but use expert judgement.
+The filtering is there to provide as much of a hands-off approach as possible, but use expert judgement.

 In addition, care should be taken to specify the start location and tolerance (maximum degrees covered in a single flight - in km).
 The routine also needs you to specify an applicable land mask for land bound species.
 This land mask can be buffered extending somewhat offshore if desired.
 Finally, there is a behavioural component to the optimization routine used through the use of a step-selection function.
 This step-selection function determines the probability that a certain distance is covered based upon a probability density distribution provided by the user.
 Common distributions within movement ecology are for example a gamma or weibull distribution.
 Ideally these distributions are fit to previously collected data (either light-logger or GPS based), or based on common sense.